AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <center><img src="../images/rarefaction.png"></center>
 <br>

 In this plot, samples are colored the same way as above, and the black vertical line represents the sampling depth of the sample with the least amount of sequences (a bottom water sample, BW1, in this case).
-This view suggests that the rock samples (all of them) are more diverse and have a greater richness than the water samples or the biofilm sample – based on where they all cross the vertical line of lowest sampling depth, which is not necessarily predictive of where they'd end up had they been sampled to greater depth.
-And again, just focusing on the brown and black lines for the two types of basalts we have, they seem to show similar trends within their respective groups that suggest the more highly altered basalts (brown lines) may host more diverse microbial communities than the glassier basalts (black lines).
+This view suggests that the rock samples have a greater richness (unique number of sequences recovered) than the water samples or the biofilm sample – based on where they all cross the vertical line of lowest sampling depth, which is not necessarily predictive of where they'd end up had they been sampled to greater depth.
+And again, just focusing on the brown and black lines for the two types of basalts we have, they seem to show similar trends within their respective groups that suggest the more highly altered basalts (brown lines) may host more microbial communities with greater richness than the glassier basalts (black lines).

 <h4><center>Richness and diversity estimates</center></h4>
 Here we're going to plot Chao1 richness esimates and Shannon diversity values.
-Chao1 is a richness estimator, "richness" being the total number of distinct units in your sample, "distinct units" being whatever you happen to be measuring (ASVs in our case here).
+Chao1 is a richness estimator, "richness" being the total number of distinct units in our sample, "distinct units" being whatever we happen to be measuring (ASVs in our case here).
 And Shannon's diversity index is a metric of diversity.
-The term diversity includes "richness" (the total number of your distinct units) and "evenness" (the relative proportions of all of your distinct units). **Again, these are really just metrics to help contrast your samples within an experiment, and should not be considered "true" values of anything or be compared across studies.**
+The term diversity includes "richness" (the total number of our distinct units) and "evenness" (the relative proportions of all of our distinct units). **Again, these are really just metrics to help contrast our samples within an experiment, and should not be considered "true" values of anything or be compared across studies.**

 We are going to go back to using the phyloseq package for this to use the function `plot_richness()` – which the developers kindly provide some examples of [here](https://joey711.github.io/phyloseq/plot_richness-examples.html){:target="_blank"}.